 This website is a place to collectively use our voices, share our stories, and lift each other up.
 A place to break through the stereotypes and share life in our own words.

-My name is Alysa Bajenaru and I have been in professional baseball since 2000 when my brand new boyfriend signed with the Chicago White Sox.
-That boyfriend is now my husband of 16 years.
+My name is Alysa Bajenaru and I have been in professional baseball since the summer of 2000 when my brand new boyfriend signed with the Chicago White Sox.
+That boyfriend became my husband, and 19 years later we are still in the game.
 We have two well-traveled kids and have experienced every level of baseball on the playing and now coaching end of the game.
 Through it all, the thing we love most about life in baseball is the people.
 In this unstable rollercoaster life, friends quickly become family because who else really understands?

 My name is Paige Murphy.
 I have been in professional baseball since 2004 when I started dating my husband of 11 years.
 We have two amazing kids who have become my most favorite little travel companions.
 As a family we have lived in countless Minor and Major League cities; navigating the ups, downs, ins and outs of this thing we lovingly call "baseball life".
 Some of our closest friends were made throughout our many years of baseball and we have loved every second of this unique experience.

 I jumped at the chance to join Alysa on this WAGS in Real Life journey because I saw an opportunity to be able to give back to a community who shaped, supported and held me up through all of my adult years.
 I hope to be able to help bring positive light to this strong group of women who taught me so much about love, respect, and how to be a real friend in this game.